brandon-edwards/OpenFederatedLearning/docs/index.rst

 can use any deep learning frameworks, such as Tensorflow or Pytorch.

-**FLEdge** is developed by Intel Labs and Intel Internet of Things Group.
+**openfl** is developed by Intel Labs and Intel Internet of Things Group.

 .. toctree::